stiles/data/la-city-homeless-buffer-maps/README.md

 This repo contains datasets used to examine the effects of [proposed homeless sleeping restriction zones](https://www.latimes.com/california/story/2019-08-22/homeless-sidewalk-sleeping-ban-restrictions-boise-case-shelter) 500 feet around selected property types.
 The data folder contains original layers, layers with 500ft buffers and a final dissolved layer showing how the restrictions would limit large swaths of the city to the homeless.

+**They would essentially cut the city in half for the homeless population.
+After the buffers are applied, the city decreases from 478 square miles to 229 square miles.**

 ## Targeted location types

 * Public schools